 - Open the front side of case, noticing elastic straps on the inside right of case.

 - Place all four corners of your Tablet or iPad into the elastic straps.
 The fit should be secure, holding your device in place.

 - EMF shielding is in the back side of case.

-- While using a tablet/iPad in your lap, keep the shielded back cover between your lap the device.
+- While using a tablet/iPad in your lap, keep the shielded back cover between your lap and the device.

 - To prop your tablet on a table or counter top, make sure it is on an even surface.
 Open the case fully rotating it until it is parallel and against the back side of the tablet case.
 Bend the bottom of the top section of the case on the first bend until it touches the back of the top section of the case, creating a triangle.
 Rest the part of the case the tablet is strapped into against the section folded into a triangle.